Who We Are

 RENEWING A VISION

-Renewing a Vision (RaV) outlines the vision of Indiana-Michigan Conference as we live into our shared spiritual practices.
-“The vision puts emphasis on the centrality of Jesus in our life; places a high value on our relationships with one another; expresses a commitment to respond to God’s love for us by sharing God’s Love in the world” (Renewing a Vision, 2018).
+Renewing a Vision (RaV) outlines the vision and mission of Indiana-Michigan Conference as we live into our shared spiritual practices.
+“The vision puts emphasis on the centrality of Jesus in our life; places a high value on our relationships with one another; expresses a commitment to respond to God’s love for us by sharing God’s Love in the world” (Renewing a Vision, 2023).